 The first time you log on to the appliance you are required to change the App Layering administrator passwords.
 For details, see Change administrative passwords.

-You can change the appliance’s IP address and/or its DNS servers.
+You can change the appliance’s IP address and its DNS servers.
 When the appliance is first deployed, the DNS settings are retrieved through DHCP.
-If DHCP is not available and you will be using static IP addresses, once you select Static, you are prompted to enter the IP addresses for your DNS servers.
+If DHCP is not available and you are using static IP addresses, once you select Static, you are prompted to enter the IP addresses for your DNS servers.

 - Log in to the Appliance Configuration utility, using the steps and default password described in Appliance settings.

 - At the Action prompt, enter C (for Configure Networking), and press Return.

 - At the next prompt, type D for Dynamic (DHCP) or S for Static.
-If you choose Static, you will be prompted for the IP address and Subnet mask, along with default addresses for the Gateway and DNS addresses.
+If you choose Static, you are prompted for the IP address and Subnet mask, along with the default addresses for the Gateway and DNS addresses.

 - When prompted, enter Y to save settings.